CHURPTeam/CHURP/README.md

 * `changeCommittee([newNodeList])`: Execute CHURP to handoff the secret `SK` from the old committee, `nodeList`, to the new committee, `newNodeList`.

 * (Optional) `retrieveSecret() -> SK`: Reconstruct the secret from shares retrieved from nodes in the `nodeList`.
 (Note that this function is optional, i.e., CHURP works without any need to explicitly reconstruct the secret.)

-WARNING: THIS IS A RESEARCH PROTOTYPE AND IS NOT READY FOR PRODUCTION USAGE.
-IT MAY CONTAINS BUGS.
-THE AUTHORS DISCLAIM ANY LIABILITY.

-NOTE: The code only implements optimistic path of the CHURP protocol.
-The pessimistic path is still under development.

 ## Acknowledges